Asanim/upload-csv/README.md

 The program parses a CSV file and uploads it to the TE Connectivity QCPC server in graph format (JSON) for the display of a arbitary graph

 Example:
+-> first test that the file is parsed correctly node post_csv.js test -f COOIS_components.txt

-node post_csv.js upload -f COOIS_components.txt -p Work_ctr bar Material_Description Reqmt_Date StgInd
+-> run the upload program, matching the parsed fields to the Chart JSON object's (see Chart Fields below) node post_csv.js upload -f COOIS_components.txt -p Work_ctr bar Material_Description Reqmt_Date StgInd

 -f specifies the file location relative to the base directory